 Vaughan Roberts Vicar of St Mary’s Church and Rector of the Warwick Team Ministry

 The Collegiate Church of St Mary, Warwick to present a major exhibition featuring the Shakespeare First Folio (1623) (courtesy of the V&A Museum) and a first edition of the King James Bible (1611) (courtesy of Cambridge University).

 “Shakespeare 400: History, Heritage & Faith” will provide visitors the rare opportunity of seeing these two iconic texts, ‘twin pillars’ of Western society, on display together.
-The exhibition will run from mid-April to the end of June 2016.
-Admission fees are £3.50 for Adults/£2.50 Concessions and £6.50 for a Family ticket.If you buy an exhibition ticket we are also offering a discounted rate of £1.50 and concessions 50p to go up the tower and see the spectacular views.
+Admission fees are £3.50 for Adults/£2.50 Concessions and accompanied children are free.If you buy an exhibition ticket we are also offering a discounted rate of £1.50 and concessions 50p to go up the tower and see the spectacular views.

 Held within the magnificent Collegiate Church of St Mary, a work of art in its own right, this exhibition is not to be missed!
 With its links to Queen Elizabeth 1st and the Earls of Warwick, St Mary’s houses the stunning Beauchamp Chapel, resting place of Robert Dudley.
 Steeped in history, the Church stands in the centre of Warwick.
 Its iconic tower that can be climbed for a small charge offers breath-taking views of the beautiful Warwickshire countryside.